 Goal of this step 🏁: To get two license plates.

+In Germany, your car needs to have a license plate in the front and in the back.
 If you don’t have your license plates already, you will need to purchase them.
 I suggest you buy them online, to save time and money at the registration office (KFZ-Zulassungsstelle).

 When you buy the license plates via a website like the STVA, you have the option to reserve the license plate combination of your liking, if available, following the letter(s) for the city of registration.
 You need to enter the abbreviation for your city to continue the selection: